 In November 2016, the Oregon State Sheriffs’ Association and the Oregon Association Chiefs of Police issued a joint statement in favor of treatment over incarceration for minor drug crimes.
 The groups said possession charges for amounts intended for personal use should be misdemeanors instead of felonies.
-They also said that mandated treatment should be a condition of conviction.
+They also said that court-ordered rehab should be a condition of conviction.

 “In many counties, first-time drug possession offenders can avoid a felony if they seek and complete treatment,” Sheriff Brian Wolfe and Police Chief Geoff Spalding said in the joint statement.
 “We must be clear.
 It is imperative that mandated assessments and treatment services accompany this change in drug crime policy so that individual risks and needs can been identified and addressed.”